Ask Your Social Media Network for Job Search Help

 As you begin interacting with people on social media during your job search, becoming a valuable source of information to them, you grow what’s called social equity.
 Social equity is like having money in the relationship bank.
 You keep depositing to that bank every time you do a good deed, such as retweeting, commenting on blogs, or helping someone make a valuable connection on Facebook.

 After you have enough relationship money, and only once in a while, you can make a withdrawal (in other words, you can ask your network to return the favor).
 Who knows when you may need to ask for an introduction or request a referral so your résumé gets to the top of the pile.

 A common mistake people make is asking for help without building up any social equity.
-One client rarely used LinkedIn when he was working.
-In fact, his profile wasn’t even complete.
-Then he got laid off and e-mailed everyone in his network asking for help.
+A client who rarely used LinkedIn when he was working made a classic mistake.
+His profile wasn’t complete.
+Then he got laid off and e-mailed everyone in his network asking for help with a generic résumé attached.
 Not surprisingly, no one jumped to his aid.

-In contrast, many successful job seekers were enabled to succeed through the generous help of their networks.
+In contrast, many successful job seekers have been enabled to succeed through the generous help of their networks.
 The difference?
-The successful job seekers built up strong relationships over many months before making a social equity withdrawal in the form of asking for assistance.
+The successful job seekers built up strong relationships over many months before making a social-equity withdrawal in the form of asking for assistance.

 The trick to asking your network for help is to never appear desperate or needy.
 If you’re looking for general information about a company or an industry, sending out an unfocused, untargeted message is appropriate.

 However, if you’re specifically asking people to step up and pass on your résumé or any other thing that would put their neck on the line, then ask on a one-on-one basis.
 Never send a mass e-mail to your contacts, asking whether anyone can pass on your résumé because you have nothing else to go on.
 Doing so may be perceived as offensive.